Home > Truck and 18-Wheeler Accidents Due to Inexperienced Drivers and Inadequate Training

 That’s why it’s critical—after an accident—that you contact an experienced Truck Accident Lawyer, who will know where to find and how to prevent the trucking company from destroying evidence you’ll need to prove your case.

-Having recovered over $1 billion for truck accident victims across Texas and the United States, our Undefeated Truck Accident Lawyers have the resources, skills and ability to take on the largest trucking companies in the country — and win.
+Having won the #1 largest truck and 18 wheeler accident verdicts and settlements in history, our Undefeated Truck Accident Lawyers have the resources, skills and ability to take on the biggest trucking companies in the country — and not only win, but set records.

 All consultations are free, and because we work exclusively on a contingency fee, you won’t have to pay us anything unless we win your case.